Computing class groups and gonalities of algebraic curves over finite fields: Introduction

 The \texttt{README.md} file in the GitHub repository contains more detailed instructions on how to use the code.
 In addition, it contains instructions on how to recreate the timing data used in Section~\ref{sec:timings} and on how to run the automated tests which verify that the code is working as intended.

 In Table \ref{tab:gonality_x0} we reproduce the results from \cite[Proposition 5.15]{najman2024gonality} on the gonality lower bounds for $X_0(N)$ over $\F_p$, with a few caveats.
-First of all, the table of \cite{najman2024gonality} gives the prime $p=6$ for $N=132, 148, 277$; we follow the accompanying code instead and use the prime 5.
+First of all, the table in the aforementioned proposition gives the prime $p=6$ for $N=132, 148, 277$; we follow the accompanying code instead and use the prime 5.
 Similarly, the table states a lower bound of $8$ on the $\F_5$-gonality of $X_0(154)$ while the accompanying code computes a lower bound on the $\F_3$-gonality.
 We verified that both gonalities are at least 8.

 We also note that the timing data in Table \ref{tab:gonality_x0} is not directly comparable to the timing data from \cite{najman2024gonality}, due to various reasons.
 Firstly, our computations were done on a machine with a lower single thread performance according to \url{cpubenchmark.net/single-thread/server}.
 Moreover, the data of \cite{najman2024gonality} includes the time taken to compute a model for $X_0(N)$, which we have omitted.
 The models and sets of divisors used are also different in both cases; see \cite[Propositions 5.13, 5.14]{najman2024gonality}.
 Nevertheless, we found that their overall computation time of 860 hours is relatively close to the time of 1240 hours we estimate it would take to reproduce their computations with Algorithm \ref{alg:has_function_original}.
 Our reproduction being slower is in line with the cpubenchmark.
 The reproduction of the gonality computation with our new Algorithm \ref{alg:has_function_new} took 10 hours, showing that we achieve a speedup of roughly two orders of magnitude in this concrete application.